tugrulates/template-python/README.md

 There is a robust CI pipeline already setup.
 It contains the following jobs.

--   **lint**: Checks that all lint checkers are happy and pre-submit would succeed.
+-   **lint**: Checks that all lint checkers are happy and pre-commit would succeed.
 -   **test**: Checks that all unit tests are passing on Linux, Mac, and Windows, with different Python versions.
 -   **coverage**: Checks that code coverage is above 80%.
 Optionally, uploads coverage to [Codecov](https://codecov.io).
 -   **build**: Checks that a wheel is buildable and runs standard smoke tests against it.